 Mammals that are also sighted in this sanctuary are barking deer, yellow-throated martens, Himalayan brown bears, and red pandas.
 Beside these wildlife, Takin, Red Fox, and Musk Deer can also be found in the Fambongyla Wildlife Sanctuary, but at higher altitudes.
 Some very commonly seen mammals in this wildlife sanctuary are Himalayan striped squirrels.

 The bustling Gangtok town might be bursting at the seams with people, but a quieter escape not far from the main town of Gangtok does exist in Sikkim.
-Consider Ravangla in West Sikkim, about a 3-hour drive from Gangtok, primarily known for Buddha Park and cool climatic conditions.
-But what most miss out on about this place is that it also holds immaculate landscapes and a well-preserved Maenam Wildlife Park, the best place in Sikkim for day hiking and short treks.
+Consider Ravangla, just 3-hour drive from the capital Gangtok, primarily known for Buddha Park and cool climatic conditions.
+But what most miss out on about this place is that it also holds immaculate landscapes and a well-preserved Maenam Wildlife Park, the best place in Sikkim for day hiking and short one-day treks.

-A day hike to Bhaledunga inside the Maenam Wildlife Park is a breath of fresh air filled with jaw-dropping views of the surrounding landscapes and the Kanchenjunga Range from Maenam Hill.
-A day hike to the most beautiful destination in Sikkim through well-preserved forest teeming with wildlife.
+A day hike to Bhaledunga inside the Maenam Wildlife Park is a breath of fresh air filled with jaw-dropping views of the surrounding landscapes and the Kanchenjunga Range from Maenam Hill and Bhaledunga.
+A day hike to the two most beautiful trekking destinations in Sikkim through well-preserved forest teeming with wildlife.

-Maenam Hill Day Hiking with Tour of Sikkim and Kalimpong
+Maenam Hill Day Hiking with Tour of West Sikkim and Kalimpong

 Sikkim Day Trek with a Tour is an idle way to look around the Sikkim Himalayas.
 Sikkim, a small state in the Indian Himalayas, provides a perfect destination to get away from all the hustle and bustle of city life.
 Take a day hike to Maenam Wildlife Sanctuary.
 A 21-kilometer round trek and enjoy unprecedented views of the Himalayas and of the plains down below.
 Combine the one-day trek in Sikkim with a tour of Temi Tarku Tea Garden, the only tea garden in Sikkim; visit the Buddha Park in Ravangla; and drive to Kalimpong.
 A small, laid-back town in Darjeeling Hills famous for it’s flower nurseries.

-Another best destination for Day Hiking in Sikkim is a 5 Km trek to Tendong Hill (2600 m), a heritage site of the Lepcha Tribes of Sikkim.
-Damthang is the base and Tendong Hill the best place for this short 5 Km Day Trek in Sikkim.
-Drive from Ravangla to Damthang (14 Km/30 minutes) and start this short trek in Sikkim from here.
+Another best destination for Day Hiking in Sikkim not far from the main town of Ravangla is a 5 Km trek to Tendong Hill (2600 m), a heritage site of the Lepcha Tribes of Sikkim.
+Damthang is the gateway and Tendong Hill the focal point for this short day trek in Sikkim.
+You will need to drive from Ravangla to Damthang (14 Km/30 minutes drive) and start this short trek from here.

-Tendong hill top has been the home of spiritual Gurus seeking seclusion for meditation.
-Besides the view of the Kanchenjunga Range and of the plains of West Bengal down below from Tendong Hill is mesmerizing.
+Tendong Hill: The significance of Tendong Hill is that, the summit has been the home of spiritual Gurus seeking seclusion for meditation.
+Besides, the view of the Kanchenjunga Range and of the plains of West Bengal down below from Tendong Hill is mesmerizing.

 A Day Hike in Barsey Rhododendron Sanctuary in Hilley

 Barsey Rhododendron Sanctuary near Okhrey in West Sikkim also holds a special place for One Day Hike in Sikkim.
-The trek from Hiley to Barsey and back to Okhrey is yet another feather in the best trekking destination in Sikkim.
-A one day trek in Sikkim that starts from Hilley and ends in Hiley with a drive back to Okhrey.
+The trek from Hiley to Barsey and back to Okhrey is yet another feather in Sikkim’s best one-day trekking destinations.
+This one day trek in Sikkim starts with a drive from Okhrey to Hilley, and ends in Hiley with a drive back to Okhrey.

 Monastic Trek around Yuksom in West Sikkim– A Perfect Sikkim Day Hike

-One can also try out the one day trek to monasteries, a beautiful monastic day Hiking in Sikkim which starts and ends in Yuksom in west Sikkim.
-Hike from Yuksom to Dubdi Monastery.
-From here trek further on to the mysterious Hongri Gumba to Silnon Gumba to end the interesting one day hike in Sikkim at Tashiding Monastery.
+One can also try out the one day trek to monasteries, a beautiful monastic day Hiking in Sikkim which around Yuksom in west Sikkim.
+Hike from Yuksom to Dubdi Monastery, from here trek further on to the mysterious Hongri Gumba to Silnon Gumba to end the interesting one day hike in Sikkim at Tashiding Monastery.
+From Tashiding Monastery there are two options, either stay in one of the Home Stays around the Monastery or drive back to Yuksom where the choice of Homestays and Hotels are better.

-The Sikkim Himalayas are a great place to go hiking, with stunning scenery, challenging trails, and a variety of difficulty levels to choose from.
-Here are some of the best hiking trails in the Sikkim Himalayas: The best treks in Sikkim ranging from four days to fifteen days that might pique your interest.
-Sikkim is a unique place for trekking and hiking where you will find every reason for an adventurous trip that can make your imagination come true.
+The Sikkim Himalayas with the stunning Kanchenjunga Range, and with a variety of trekking trails to choose from is a great place to go hiking and Trekking.
+Here are the seven best treks in Sikkim Himalayas ranging from four days to fifteen days that might pique your interest.
+Sikkim is a unique place for trekking and hiking where you will find every reason for a Himalayan trekking adventure trip that can make your imagination come true.

 Among the best short treks in Sikkim, the Dzongri Trek offers a perfect combination of serene beauty and challenging terrain.
-The trekking trail from Yuksom to Dzongri in west Sikkim presents trekkers with a moderate to strenuous trek through the lush forests of the Kanchenjunga National Park to panoramic views upon reaching the Dzongri view point.
+The trekking trail from Yuksom to Dzongri presents trekkers with a moderate to strenuous trek through the Kanchenjunga National Park.

 Overview of the Trek